-Age Friendly organisations have an open and supportive culture around how health and health issues are anticipated and managed at work.
+Age-friendly organisations have an open and supportive culture around how health and health issues are anticipated and managed at work.
 This needs to include physical health, mental health, financial health, social responsibility, and people being connected.
 This requires devising wellbeing programmes which take on people's views about issues they face.
 The resulting healthy working environment leads to people feeling healthy, valued, included, and motivated.

-This mix of age friendly attributes are all required for an Age Friendly employer as well as ensuring they all work in practice.
+This mix of age-friendly attributes are all required for an age-friendly employer but they must ensure that they all work in practice.